material-extensions/vscode-material-icon-theme/src/architecture.md

 ## Npm module

 The npm module exposes some of the functions so that the icon manifest can be generated programmatically.
-More information can be found in the [README.MODULE.md](../README.MODULE.md).
+More information can be found in the [README.md](./module/README.md) of the module.